fastify/fastify/docs/TypeScript.md

 server.get<fastify.DefaultQuery, Params, unknown>('/ping/:bar', opts, (request, reply) => {
   console.log(request.query) // this is of type fastify.DefaultQuery!
-  console.log(request.params) // this is of type Params! console.log(request.body) // this is of type unknown! console.log(request.headers) // this is of type fastify.DefaultHeader because typescript will use the default type value! reply.code(200).send({ pong: 'it worked!' })
+  console.log(request.params) // this is of type Params! console.log(request.headers) // this is of type unknown! console.log(request.body) // this is of type fastify.DefaultBody because typescript will use the default type value! reply.code(200).send({ pong: 'it worked!' })
 })